AdobeDocs/experience-manager-65.pt-BR/help/communities/blog-developer-basics.md

 >[!NOTE]
 >
->A infraestrutura subjacente do recurso de blog é o recurso de diário.
+>A infraestrutura subjacente do recurso de blog é o recurso do journal.

 ## Essenciais para o lado do cliente {#essentials-for-client-side}